coco1oco/weather_2.0/README.md

 Right now, I am learning how to use Git and APIs, hence the reason why i'm trying to create this weather app.
 As I think it uses the things I need to learn.

+This program is created using basic HTML, CSS, and Javascript This utilizes openweathermap api which is used to deliver temperature, humidity, and wind speed.
+There Dynamic parts of this project that is achieve through Javascript.